isc-projects/bind9/doc/arm/reference.rst

 ``parental-agents`` lists allow for a common set of parental agents to be easily used by multiple primary and secondary zones in their ``parental-agents`` lists.
+A parental agent is the entity that the zone has a relationship with to change its delegation information (defined in :rfc:`7344`).

 .. _primaries_grammar: